Home

 Paris Buses

 Paris Buses are literally everywhere.
 Within the city are over 4,000 buses, servicing 266 lines with a total of 5,046 stops.
-This system allows you to get just about anywhere and, in many cases, closer to your destination than the Metro, or the RER.
+This system allows you to get just about anywhere and, in many cases, closer to your destination than the Metro, or the RER would get you.

-Paris buses are clean and comfortable, heated in winter and can be air conditioned during the summer months.
+Paris buses are clean, comfortable, heated in winter and can be air conditioned during the summer months.

-The ticket windows in the Metro stations have a selection of fine maps for the asking.
+The ticket windows in the Metro stations offer a selection of maps.
 Ask for "Plan #2".
 It is has the best map for the Paris buses.
-It also has the main museums and monuments printed on it.

 Regular service of Paris buses begins at 7 a.m. and runs until 8:30 p.m.
 Bus service is reduced on Sunday, holidays and after 8:30 p.m.
 On Sunday and holidays certain lines do not run.